How about:

-This is the most delicious condiment when it comes to pulled pork!
-Easy to make, this vinegar BBQ sauce is tangy and sweet.
-Originating in North Carolina, vinegar-based bbq sauce is a delicious addition to any bbq table.
+This is the most delicious condiment for any BBQ!
+Easy to make and originating in North Carolina, this vinegar-based BBQ sauce is a delicious addition to any cookout table.

 How to make vinegar BBQ sauce

-- Add ingredients in a medium-sized pot and place over medium heat.
+Add ingredients to a medium-sized pot and place over medium heat.
 Bring to a simmer and allow to simmer over medium heat for 10-15 minutes.

 Can you make it ahead of time?

-This vinegar BBQ sauce is actually best made at least a day ahead of time, and if you can, 3 to 4 days ahead of time.
-It can be used right away, but allowing it to sit will let the flavors develop further.
+This vinegar BBQ sauce is best made at least a day ahead, and if you can, 3 to 4 days ahead.
+It can be used right away, but letting it sit will allow the flavors to develop further.

 How do you store it?